BaconCakeFactory/VideoToAscii/README.md

 - from your terminal: navigate to "videoToAscii" folder
 - run command: **$ python3 main.py**

+&nbsp;

 - enter resolution (width) in characters -> default is 150 characters
 - select if you want compression

+&nbsp;

-- the finished file will be saved as .html under "videoToAscii/file-to-text", which you can run in your favored web browser.
+- the finished file will be saved as .html under "VideoToAscii/file-to-text", which you can run in your favored web browser.

 ### Keep in mind!